gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 A very computer science-y answer would be: data is things like `"strings"`, integers (`42`), objects (`{ pizza: true }`), etc.

-For the purpose of working in Gatsby however, a more useful answer is "everything that lives outside a React component".
+For the purpose of working in Gatsby, however, a more useful answer is "everything that lives outside a React component".

 So far, we've been writing text and adding images _directly_ in components.